kubevela/kubevela.github.io/docs/case-studies/multi-cluster.md

 title:  Multi-Cluster App Delivery
 ---

+KubeVela is by design a full functional Continuous Delivery (CD) platform with fine grained support for hybrid/multi-cloud/multi-cluster deployment.
-This section will introduce how to deliver multi-cluster application with KubeVela.
+This section will introduce how to deliver multi-cluster application with KubeVela policies and workflow.

 ## Introduction